 Accessing Your Local Community & Employment (Dublin, Cork, Limerick)

-Headway's community reintegration services, available in Dublin and Cork, aim to increase your ability to live or work independently in your own community following acquired brain injury.
+Headway's community reintegration services, available in Dublin, Cork and Limerick, aim to increase your ability to live or work independently in your own community following acquired brain injury.

 "The programme helped give me the confidence to get back out into society on my own again.
 I probably wouldn't have been able to do it without the support of Headway."